tanmayghosh866/Deck_ML/README.md

 # Deck_ML
-This app is made with streamlit, pycaret and pandass profiling This app can take your dataset, profile it and download the interactive profile report to  your computer Also this app can classify and regress across models in your dataset It compare the best model based on MSE, R2, etc.
+This app is made with streamlit, pycaret and pandas profiling This app can take your dataset, profile it and download the interactive profile report to  your computer Also this app can classify and regress across models in your dataset It compare the best model based on MSE, R2, etc.